tnbred/finestlife/pate/_posts/2015-09-14-terrine-canard-armagnac.markdown

 #Introduction

 Back in the Périgord Noir with the Maison Vaux.
-Today, I'll try the Duck terrine with Armagnac.
+Today, I'm excited to try the Duck terrine with Armagnac.

 #Composition